MoritzKronberger/portfolio/content/projects/markdown/README.md

 3. All posts need a thumbnail located in the **assets/images/thumbnails** directory

+4. The thumbnail file-name and -extension must be set as **thumbnail** in the front matter

 ## Front Matter

 All front matter variables not included in the requirements are optional, however a custom **meta_desc** should be included for SEO.